 Magical weapon (light hammer), rare

 This weapon provides a +2 bonus to attack and damage rolls.
-In addition, it deals an extra 1d4 damage to undead creatures and it trembles gently when within 30 feet of undead.
+In addition, the hammer deals an extra 1d4 bludgeoning damage to undead creatures and gives the wielder advantage on saving throws made against being Frightened due to abilities of undead creatures, such as a ghost’s Horrifying Visage ability.
+The weapon trembles gently and silently when within 30 feet of an undead creature.

-This hammer once belonged to Wilma Longstrider, captain of the town watch in Littlemoor.
-It was blessed by a visiting cleric when Wilma led the town’s defence against attacking zombies from a nearby cemetery.
+This hammer once belonged to Wilma Longstrider, the long-serving captain of the town watch in Littlemoor.
+The weapon was blessed by a visiting cleric after Wilma rallied the town’s defence to attack a throng of zombies that had risen at a huge nearby cemetery.

-The hammer head is decorated with the embossed symbol of the deity Torm (a right-hand gauntlet).
-The handle is made out of white ash and it’s engraved with Littlemoor’s coat of arms: a lamb and three maple leaves.
+The hammer was made by the local blacksmith Jamber Coalrun, who designed it specifically to Wilma’s requirements.
+Its heavy head is decorated with an embossed symbol of a right-hand gauntlet, and its handle is made from solid white ash and engraved with Littlemoor’s coat of arms: A lamb and three maple leaves.

 Magical weapon (javelin), uncommon